freenas/freenas-docs/userguide/intro.rst

   has been added.
 It can be used from the command line to safely move or copy multiple files using patterns, without any unexpected deletion of files due to target name collisions.

+* The hardware watchdog has been reenabled for recent firmware versions of AsrockRack C2750D4I.
+The BMC bug which required watchdog to be disabled is resolved with the 00.30.00 or newer BMC firmware version.

+The following major features are new in this version:

+* :ref:`Cloud Credentials` has been added to :ref:`System`.
+This can be used to provide a secure connection to a cloud services providers.
+  Supported services include Amazon S3, Backblaze B2, and Google Cloud Storage.

+* :ref:`Cloud Sync` has been added to :ref:`Tasks` and can be used to synchronize files or directories to remote cloud storage providers.

+* :ref:`VMs` have received significant improvements, including:

+  * support for non-US keyboards.

+  * the ability to specify the NIC used by the VM as well as the MAC address for the VM NIC.
+These options can be set using :menuselection:`VMs --> Devices --> Network Interface`.

+  * the ability to specify the sector size used by the emulated disk has been added to :menuselection:`VMs --> Devices --> Disk`.

+  * the ability to edit the VNC screen resolution, select the IP address to bind to, set the VNC password, and select the option to use the Web version of VNC.
+These options can be set using :menuselection:`VMs --> Devices --> VNC`.

 The following screens have changed: